-The project would be required to implement Mitigation Measure 3.5.3, identified in the LUTE EIR, to reduce the air quality impacts of short-term construction.
-Also, Illingworth & Rodkin prepared the.
+The Project would be required to implement Mitigation Measure 3.5.3, identified in the LUTE EIR, to reduce the air quality impacts of short-term construction.
+Also, Illingworth & Rodkin prepared the Hilton Home 2 Suites Hotel Greenhouse Gas Assessment on August 20, 2019.
 The report concludes that project operation and construction were found to be below thresholds of significance recommended by BAAQMD and use by the City, and therefore would not make a cumulatively considerable contribution to significant cumulative air quality impacts.
 Additionally, the project's land use and development intensities are consistent with the LUTE.
 Therefore, the findings of the certified LUTE EIR remain valid and no further analysis is required.